Community members call for answers in Murdaugh family double homicide

-Two weeks since the murder of Paul and Margaret Murdaugh and residents say the lack of details has many drawing their own conclusions about the high-profile murders.
-One Hampton resident, who didn’t to provide their name with News 2 says he’s been left with more questions than answers.
+Residents say the lack of details has many drawing their own conclusions about the high-profile murders.
+One Hampton resident, who didn’t want to provide their name, says he’s been left with more questions than answers.

-“Speculation is running wild in all directions about what might have happened,” says the resident.
+“Speculation is running wild in all directions about what might have happened,” the resident said.

 New information released by SLED paints an expansive crime scene where the murders took place.
 It also shows one car was towed from the family property.
 Hampton residents say they’re still trying to understand what happened back on June 7th.